-Thai Capital Corporation Public Company Limited ("the Company") (formerly known as "Thai Heat Exchange Public Company Limited") has established a limited company under the name Thai Heat Exchange company Limited in 1972.
-The objective of the Company was to manufacture and distribute automotive air conditioning parts as a substitution for imported products.
-The Company continued to operate and invested in joint ventures with other parties doing related businesses both domestically and abroad.
+Thai Capital Corporation Public Company Limited ("the company") (formerly known as "Thai Heat Exchange Public Company Limited") has established a limited company under the name Thai Heat Exchange company Limited in 1972.
+The objective of the company was to manufacture and distribute automotive air conditioning parts as a substitution for imported products.
+The company continued to operate and invested in joint ventures with other parties doing related businesses both domestically and abroad.
 It was listed on the Stock Exchange of Thailand in 1991.
-In 2007, the Company had its name changed to "Thai Capital Corporation Public Company Limited", the securities symbol is "TCC" and begin to operate coal business to core business and canceled operate in other business.
+In 2007, the company had its name changed to "Thai Capital Corporation Public Company Limited", the securities symbol is "TCC" and begin to operate coal business to core business and canceled operate in other business.

-In the year 2016 the Company restructured itself to become a holding company with objective to invest in other business where performance to growth has, can make the good benefit for the add value in the future for the long term.
-In the present the company invests in 4 core business: energy (Coal), food and beverage (ice cream), asset management business and wholesale market business.
+In the year 2016 the company restructured itself to become a holding company with objective to invest in other business where performance to growth has, can make the good benefit for the add value in the future for the long term.
+In the present the company invests in 3 core business: energy (Coal), asset management business and wholesale market business.